somnambulist-tech/laravel-doctrine-tenancy/README.md

 ### Setup / Getting Started

  * add \Somnambulist\Tenancy\TenancyServiceProvider::class to your config/app.php
- * add \Somnambulist\Tenancy\TenantImporterEventSubscriber::class to config/doctrine.php subscribers
+ * add \Somnambulist\Tenancy\EventSubscribers\TenantImporterEventSubscriber::class to config/doctrine.php subscribers
  * create or import the config/tenancy.php file
  * create your TenantParticipant entity / repository and add to the config file
  * create your participant mappings in the config file (at least class => class)